-We are very pleased to say that our client-led LGBTQ+ service has been shortlisted for Charity or Non-Profit Organisation of the Year at the British Diversity Awards.
+We are very pleased to say that our client-led LGBTQ+ service was shortlisted for Charity or Non-Profit Organisation of the Year at the 2019 British Diversity Awards.

 The MHRP is designed to respond to the needs of Islington residents with a wide spectrum of ongoing mental health problems.

 RainbowSports@Mind is a project for LGBTQ+ people across London that aims to reduce isolation and improve physical movement.
 This programme hosts a safe, supportive mental health focused environment as part of our LGBTQ+ service, Outcome, alongside providing accessible activities, such as dance, walking groups, football, boxing, and cricket.
 We also offer low-impact activities, such as QiGong, Yoga, and Stretch and Sing.
 RainbowSports encourages people to get together and work collectively towards goals of improved mental health, whilst having fun and getting moving.